-This tasty peaches and cream baked oatmeal recipe will have you jumping out of bed in the morning!
+This tasty peaches and cream baked oatmeal recipe will have you excited to eat breakfast in the morning—that is, if you aren’t already!
 This simple yet flavorful breakfast is great for buffet-style eating with your family or having brunch with friends.
-And of course, you can use it as meal preps for the week!
+And of course, you can use it as breakfast meal preps for the week!

 Get more recipes like this in the Workweek Lunch Meal Prep Program with access to our meal planning tools, grocery list generator, and more.
 Start a free trial today!

-- Make sure to evenly spread out your peaches before baking!
-You can also give them a rough chop to get smaller pieces so that they are more evenly distributed.
-That way you can make sure to have fruit in every bite.
+- Make sure to spread the peaches out evenly before baking.
+You can also give them a rough chop to turn them into smaller pieces so that they are more evenly distributed.
+That way you will be more likely to have fruit in every bite.

-Note that if you are using a shallow baking dish, this oatmeal bake will have more of a bar-like consistency and take less time to cook in the oven since it will be thinner.
+- Please note that if you are using a shallow baking dish, this oatmeal bake will take on more of a bar-like consistency.
+It will also take less time to cook; keep an eye on it.

 If you’re gluten-free: Make sure to grab your favorite gluten-free oats!
 You can’t go wrong with the Quaker Oats brand.

-If you’re dairy-free: You’ll want to grab your favorite non-dairy milk and yogurt, as well as vegan butter or margarine.
+If you’re dairy-free: This recipe is written with milk and butter.
+You’ll want to grab your favorite nondairy milk and yogurt, as well as vegan butter or margarine.

 Adding Greek yogurt on top of this oatmeal bake is my personal favorite way to eat it, but there are a few different ways to enjoy it!

-- Add some honey or maple syrup on top
+- Drizzle some honey or maple syrup over the top

-- Instead of Greek yogurt, use regular yogurt or whipped cream
+- Instead of Greek yogurt, use regular plain yogurt or even some whipped cream

-- Add some granola or nuts on top for some crunch!
+- Sprinkle some granola or toasted chopped nuts (we think walnuts would be divine) on top for some crunch!

 - Easy Zucchini Bread For Breakfast Or Snacks